 Pakistan Pursuing Ambitious Program to Build Social Safety Net

 Pakistan's PTI government has built South Asia’s first digital National Socio-Economic Registry (NSER) as a part of its ambitious effort to build a basic social safety net.
 The Ehsaas (also known as BISP- Benazir Income Support)) program's socio-economic registry includes household information by geography, age, income, education, health, disability, employment, energy consumption, land and livestock holdings etc. Ehsaas Programs include both Unconditional Cash Transfers (UCT) and Conditional Cash Transfers (CCT).
 Unconditional Cash Transfers are made only to people living in extreme poverty or distress.
 Conditional Cash Transfers like Waseela-e-Taleem and Nashonuma are given for education and nutrition respectively.
+In addition, there are feeding centers (langars) for the hungry and shelters (panahgahs) for the homeless.

 |Development of Ehsaas Social Registry.
 Source: Maintains|